postman-open-technologies/linting-rules/_rules/response-put-204-status-code.md

 ---
 response-put-204-status-code:
   description: A put operation should have a 204 response.
-  message: A delete operation should have a 204 response.
+  message: A put operation should have a 204 response.
   severity: warn
   formats:
   - oas2